MicrosoftDocs/power-platform/power-platform/admin/wp-application-lifecycle-management.md

 ## Exporting from the source environment

-We’ve already covered the concept of exporting from PowerApps, Flow and CDS earlier in the document.
+We’ve already covered the concept of exporting from PowerApps, Flow and Common Data Service earlier in the document.
 Let’s look at some additional things to consider when exporting as part of an application lifecycle management process.

-- Always save a copy of the exported PowerApp, Microsoft Flow or CDS solution file.
+- Always save a copy of the exported PowerApp, Microsoft Flow or Common Data Service solution file.
-- For CDS Solutions make sure if you are publishing a managed solution, that you also export an unmanaged solution as well.
+- For Common Data Service Solutions make sure if you are publishing a managed solution, that you also export an unmanaged solution as well.
 If you are not familiar with the differences, we cover that in the Platform Architecture section.
-- For CDS solution export you should always perform a publish on the solution or publish all for all solutions prior to export to ensure all changes are exported as expected.
+- For Common Data Service solution export you should always perform a publish on the solution or publish all for all solutions prior to export to ensure all changes are exported as expected.
 - For Flows and canvas apps review the connectors that are used.
 Any custom connectors will need to be re-created prior to import in the target environment.

 ## Importing into the target environment